CartoDB/airship/docs/guides/08-Styling.md

 Please find SASS variables to override within each style reference documentation.

 ### Overriding any rule with CSS
-CSS and SASS variables are powerful, but they don't allow you to modify each rule within Airship Styles.
+CSS and SASS variables are powerful, but they do not allow you to modify each rule within Airship Styles.
 So, if you want to customize Airship beyond variables, you will need to override rules by targeting specific selectors.

 As you might now, every DOM node should have one or many CSS classes set, so whenever you want to modify something you will need write a selector that targets that node.

-Let's say that you want to make all title's font size bigger.
+Say that you want to make all title's font size bigger.
 Looking at the typography classes, you find one named `as-title` whose font definition is:
 ```css
 font: 24px/32px var(--font-family-base, Roboto, sans-serif);
 ```